doanhtu07/vivacity-backend/README.md

 ## Setup

-1. To fully test the API `/awesome/applicant`, you need to have Docker installed.
+1. To fully run the API `/awesome/applicant`, you need to have Docker installed.

    a.
 After Docker is installed, run `yarn dock` to initialize database instance in Docker.